mvolkmann/blog/src/smalltalk.md

 ### Accessor Methods

-Instance variables are never accessed directly from outside of the class that defines them.
+"Getter methods" allow instance or class variable values to be accessed from outside the class that defines them.

-To expose their values, write getter methods.
-To allow them to be modified, write setter methods.
+"Setter methods" allow instance or class variables to be modified from outside the class the defines them.

-Suppose a class Dog has the instance variable `breed`.
+Suppose a class `Dog` has the instance variable `breed`.
 The following accessor methods can be implemented:

 ```smalltalk